Insane Championship Wrestling: 2012–2023

+2023–present

+Leyton Buzzard, who had won the ICW World Heavyweight Championship Fear & Loathing XIV on 20 November 2022, became ICW's first champion to defend the World Championship outside of the UK since 2018.
+Inspired by Drew Galloway's internationally recognised reign, which spanned multiple countries, Buzzard eventually broke some of Galloway's records for international defences with matches in Italy, Spain, Ireland, Sweden, Germany and Canada.

+In January 2023, ICW announced that its deal with WWE had ended and their library would no longer be available through the WWE Network and Peacock.
+ICW began airing its weekly TV and events through FITE, this began with The 11th Annual Square Go airing as a PPV on 26 February 2023, during which it was announced that ICW would be airing its events via FITE+ going forward.
+The first major event of this partnership was Get The F Out! on 14 May 2023.

 Events

 The promotion currently books most of its events in Glasgow with occasional events in Edinburgh.
 As the company grows, it has expanded to the rest of the UK, having held events in London and Newcastle with shows in Liverpool, Leeds and Birmingham booked in the future as part of a working relationship with O2 Academy venues.
-ICW runs shows in Glasgow's The Garage and Studio 24 in Edinburgh as well as ABC Glasgow.
+ICW runs shows in Glasgow's The Garage and Studio 24 in Edinburgh as well as ABC Glasgow until its closure due to a fire.

-As Fear & Loathing got bigger, ICW went on to host events at SEC Centre, and in 2016 held the biggest event in European wrestling since the Dale Martin Wembley Arena shows of the early 80's in Glasgow's OVO Hydro with a claimed over 6000 attendees.
+As Fear & Loathing got bigger, ICW went on to host events at SEC Centre, and in 2016 held the biggest event in European wrestling since the Dale Martin Wembley Arena shows of the early '80s in Glasgow's OVO Hydro with a claimed over 6000 attendees.
 Fear & Loathing would be held at the OVO Hydro in the two years following, featuring the likes of Rey Mysterio, Rob Van Dam, Noam Dar & James Storm.

 In July 2018 after a recent fire that caused damage to O2 ABC Glasgow, ICW had to reschedule their 2-day summer event Shugs Hoose Party 5 to Glasgow's O2 Academy for the first time ever.

 In February 2019, ICW announced the first ever 'King Of Hawners' tournament, taking place on the 26 & 27 May, with 8 trios teams competing in the inaugural tournament.

-ICW On Demand

-ICW On Demand is a video-on-demand service owned by Insane Championship Wrestling.
-All major ICW events are uploaded on the service shortly after taking place.

-ICW Fight Club is the company's weekly episodic show, with episodes premiering on ICW On Demand on Friday nights.